Episodes

 Click here for a complete INDEX

-Sonnet XCVIII
+Sonnet CXLVII

 by William Shakespeare